mockoon/mockoon/CONTRIBUTING.md

 # Contributing to Mockoon

-There are many ways to contribute to Mockoon: opening bugs or issues, submitting pull requests, suggesting new features...
+There are many ways to contribute to Mockoon: opening bugs or issues, submitting pull requests, suggesting new features, etc. All contributions are welcome but, please note that Mockoon promise is to be simple, easy to use, and fast.
+So, not all features are worth implementing and, the maintainers may choose not to implement features that are out of Mockoon's scope, too complicated (especially UX wise) or, that didn't gather enough attention from the community.
+But we are open to discussion :)

+In case of doubt, you can always reach a maintainer on the [official chat](https://spectrum.chat/mockoon?tab=posts) to discuss your ideas or ask for support.

+## Contribution rules

+The following rules apply to all contributions:

+- Always search among the opened and closed issues.
+Assigned issues are already being worked on, and, most of the time, cannot be reassigned.
+- Bug reports, enhancements, and features must be discussed with the maintainers regarding the implementation, changes to the UI, etc.
-Before contributing please check the opened and unassigned issues.
-Any pull request should link to an opened issue.
-Pull requests not solving issues may not be accepted.
+- Pull requests must refer to an open issue.
+Pull requests not solving existing issues may not be accepted.
-If you want to contribute significant changes please discuss with the maintainers before starting to work.
-Please note that Mockoon promise is to be simple, easy to use, and fast.
-So not all features are worth implementing and maintainer may chose to not implement features that are out of Mockoon's scope.

-> Prerequisites:
-> - Node.js ^12.x.x
+- Issues and PR must follow the provided templates.

-### Find an issue to work on
+## Find an issue to work on

 - Check for **opened unassigned** issues or open a new one (after searching for closed issues).
-- Comment on the issue and request to work on it.
+- Comment on the issue and request to work on it so it can be assigned to you.
 - After discussing the implementation, the issue will be assigned to you by a maintainer.
 As a rule, the assignee is the person working on the issue.

 Please respect this workflow to ensure that: